DanielGothenburg/Python_action_first/README.md

  python -m pip install flake8 pytest

 An alternative (or maybe combination?) would be to reference a requirements.txt file.
 If this approach is used then requirements.txt should exist in root of the repo.
+See more below

 When you run this action it will say it fails,however it is a warning.
 Since in this workflow you make use of a standard workflow called setup-python@v3.
 This workflow seems to contain a deprecated command: `set-output`